 Setting Neighbourhood Policing Focus Areas

-Chiltern & South Bucks Policing Issues Forum organises meetings on a quarterly schedule, open to all residents, with senior representation from Thames Valley Police and where appropriate, guest speakers and subject matter experts.
+Chiltern & South Bucks Policing Issues Forum organises meetings three times a year, open to all residents, with senior representation from Thames Valley Police and where appropriate, guest speakers and subject matter experts.
 Decisions on areas of focus are discussed, and progress reports on previous focus areas are presented by Thames Valley Police.

 Visit our Diary Dates page for upcoming opportunities to discuss or hear about local policing.
-These include ‘Have Your Say’ sessions with neighbourhood policing teams, Local Area Forum meetings, and of course our own Chiltern & South Bucks Policing Issues Forum dates.
+These include ‘Have Your Say’ sessions with neighbourhood policing teams, Community Board meetings, and of course our own Chiltern & South Bucks Policing Issues Forum dates.

 Forum Minutes, Quarterly Neighbourhood Policing Reports and Community Speedwatch Newsletters

 Use the dropdowns below to read Forum minutes and quarterly local policing reports for YOUR area, and Community Speedwatch newsletters.
 (You may be asked to enable pop-ups for Chiltern & South Bucks Policing Issues Forum)

 WHY it is important to report crime and concerns: we can do more to help focus Policing support and attention on our own locality, and even help in the fight against broader crime.
 Read More